 People generally think of cilantro and coriander as different things, but these herbs are actually parts of the same plant.
 Cilantro is the leaves, coriander the seeds.

 High in beta-carotene, cilantro can help lower risk of cardiovascular events and prostate cancer, and increase one’s immunity to colds and flu.
 This healthy herb is also a powerful detoxifying agent that can be used to help chelate mercury from the body.
 It is especially beneficial for diabetics, who produce more toxic metabolites due to compromised metabolism.

 This spice has a long history in traditional medicine as a therapy for anything from headaches to digestive and liver ailments.
-I like it for its anti-inflammatory properties and proven ability to thin the blood and reduce blood pressure.
-The spice also helps modulate the immune and stress responses.
+I like it for its proven ability to thin the blood and relax blood vessels.

 Basil is the main ingredient in pesto sauce.
 It’s a favorite with pasta, but it also can be paired with meats, spread on sandwiches, or mixed with veggies.
 Basil also can be infused in extra virgin olive oil, and eaten with salads.